Olympus E-1 vs E-400

 Studio photographers will appreciate that the Olympus E-1 (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the E-1 and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the E-400 was followed by the Olympus E-410.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-1 and E-400 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Olympus E-400 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-1 and the Olympus E-400?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.